Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 9. How long do these medications need to be taken?

-Some medications are meant for short-term use for acute conditions, like antibiotics for an infection or pain pills for a broken bone or post-surgery recovery.
+Some medications are intended for short-term use to treat acute conditions, such as antibiotics for an infection or pain relievers for a broken bone or after surgery.

 Other medications, like treatments for high blood pressure, diabetes, or high cholesterol, may need to be taken for the rest of a patient’s life.